Vocal Competitions and Auditions.

 - The song inspires you emotionally and musically to make certain melodic and phrasing changes from the original recording, while still keeping true to the basic song.

-“Selling” Your Song Once you selected the right song(s), you need to know how to sell it; how to really bring out your voice and take the risks that will make this song the most memorable performance your audience or judges have heard.
+Once you selected the right song(s), you need to know how to sell it.
+This means really bringing out your voice and taking the risks that will make this song the most memorable performance your audience or judges have heard.
 You need to know how to bring out the best of yourself and be willing to do so.
 When you practice, focus first on resolving any technical details.
 Then practice the performance of the song.
-It is folly to think that you can arrive at an audition or a gig and just magically engage your audience.
-These are skills that must be honed within your practice so as to bridge from rehearsal to the actual performance.
-Competitions and auditions are in fact performances.
+It is folly to think that you can arrive at an audition and just magically engage your audience.
+These are skills that are honed during your practice so as to bridge from rehearsal to the actual performance.
+Competitions and auditions are in fact very demanding performances.

 Reach out to them as you should do to any audience and make a difference in their day.
 They will remember and appreciate you for it.
 Most successful performers develop their skills from experience over a long period of time.
 But if you work on each aspect of performance as you should do the technical development of your voice, you’ll be able to acquire these skills faster than by hit or miss experiences.

 To work on your technical skills, we recommend buying and using The Contemporary Vocalist Volume One and The Deva Method Vocal Warm-ups.
 To hone your performance skills, The Singer’s Guide to Powerful Performances is a must-have for you.